heming277/AskSpark/README.md

 # AskSpark

 AskSpark is a web application designed to interact with open sourced LLMs locally.
 With the power of Ollama, AskSpark leverages the power of Llama3 and can be customized to work with any fine-tuned model.
-This showcases a prototype free version of LearnSpark Ai fine tuned on programming tasks, showcasing the potential of fine tuning open-source LLM models with web technologies.
+This showcases a prototype free version of LearnSpark AI fine tuned on programming tasks, showcasing the potential of fine tuning open-source LLM models with web technologies.

 ## Features